DanielVonRauchhaupt/socket_fips/README.md

 `udp_server`,`simplefail2ban` and `simplelogstash` can be found in `/build`, after building successfully.

 `udp_server` is a simple UDP-based server, that sends one byte replies to incoming packets.
-It can be run with the following options:
+It logs certain requests, based on their payload and supports both file and shared memory based logging. `udp_server` can be run with the following options:
 - `-f, --file[=LOGFILE]`       Specifies logfile as ipc type for logging (optional: specify path to logfile)
 - `-l, --logshort`             Enable short logging (will only log a clients IP address)